 Just the other day, Google sent me a beta notification asking me for feedback on YouTube.
 They have over a billion monthly active users, but it just shows how much they’re [00:07:54] always looking to improve the experience.

 If you see their surveys, and you see what they’re looking for, they’re not just testing for usability; they’re still testing for strategy.
-And that testing and validation is really synonymous with acquiring feedback.
+And that testing and validation are synonymous with acquiring feedback.